aaaguirrep/offensive-docker/README.md

 Docker for pentest is an image with the more used tools to create an pentest environment easily and quickly.

-:arrow_right: **Note:** Check out the next repo to know how to launch the docker for pentest in a VPS in Google Cloud Platform or Digital Ocean.
+:arrow_right: **Note:** Check out the next repo to know how to launch the docker for pentest in a VPS in Google Cloud Platform or Digital Ocean (free credit included) .
 [VPS for docker for pentest](https://github.com/aaaguirrep/vps-docker-for-pentest)

 ### Table of Contents